Launch offer

 What works

-- Built around a specific diagnosis: Velotrade launched to fix five known problems in the category — trailing drawdowns, consistency rules, forex-imported weekend and news restrictions, and vague rule language.
+• Built around a specific diagnosis: Velotrade launched to fix five known problems in the category: tick-by-tick trailing drawdowns, consistency rules, forex-imported weekend and news restrictions, and vague rule language.
 Every one of those is addressed in the rule set by design.

 What to weigh

-- Maximum funding cap of $200,000: Firms like HyroTrader and FundedNext offer higher headline maximums.
+• Maximum funding cap of $200,000: Firms like HyroTrader and FundedNext offer higher headline maximums.
 For traders targeting multi-hundred-thousand-dollar funded accounts in a single pass, that is a relevant constraint.
+See the HyroTrader vs Velotrade comparison for a full side-by-side breakdown of how the two firms differ.

-- Platform learning curve: dxTrader is capable but less universally familiar than MT4/MT5.
+• Platform learning curve: DXtrade is capable but less universally familiar than MT4/MT5.
 Traders new to the platform should account for an adjustment period before their evaluation.

 Who is Velotrade for?